AdmiralSnackbar66/dnd/3-Mechanics/CLI/items/scarab-of-protection-xdmg.md

 ## Defense

-You gain a +1 bonus to [Armor Class](3-Mechanics/CLI/rules/variant-rules/armor-class-xphb.md).
+You gain a +1 bonus to [Armor Class](/3-Mechanics/CLI/variant-rules/armor-class-xphb.md).

 ## Preservation

 The scarab has 12 charges.
-If you fail a saving throw against a Necromancy spell or a harmful effect originating from an Undead, you can take a [Reaction](3-Mechanics/CLI/rules/variant-rules/reaction-xphb.md) to expend 1 charge and turn the failed save into a successful one.
+If you fail a saving throw against a Necromancy spell or a harmful effect originating from an Undead, you can take a [Reaction](/3-Mechanics/CLI/variant-rules/reaction-xphb.md) to expend 1 charge and turn the failed save into a successful one.
 The scarab crumbles into powder and is destroyed when its last charge is expended.

 ## Spell Resistance

-You have [Advantage](3-Mechanics/CLI/rules/variant-rules/advantage-xphb.md) on saving throws against spells.
+You have [Advantage](/3-Mechanics/CLI/variant-rules/advantage-xphb.md) on saving throws against spells.

 *Source: Dungeon Master's Guide (2024) p.
-302*
+302. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*